MPGxxYT/AbstractYaml/README.md

    config.load();
    ```

----

-## 📄 License
+## License

 See your project's license file.

----

-## 🤝 Contributing
+## Contributing

-See [CONFIG_PATTERNS.md](CONFIG_PATTERNS.md) for different implementation patterns and choose what works best for your use case!
+This is a library for internal use.
+For patterns and examples, see the documentation in the `docs/` folder.